getpatchwork/patchwork/docs/deployment/installation.rst

 ~~~~~~~~~~~~~~~~~~

 We need to create a database for the system using the database name above.
 In
-addition, we need to add accounts for two system users, the web user (the user
+addition, we need to add database users for two system users, the web user (the
-that the web server runs as) and the mail user (the user that the mail server
+user that the web server runs as) and the mail user (the user that the mail
-runs as).
+server runs as).
 On Ubuntu these are ``www-data`` and ``nobody``, respectively.
-PostgreSQL supports ident-based authentication, which uses the standard UNIX
+PostgreSQL supports `peer`__ authentication, which uses the standard UNIX
 authentication method as a backend.
 This means no database-specific passwords
 need to be configured.

-PostgreSQL created a user account called ``postgres``; you will need to run
+PostgreSQL created a system user called ``postgres``; you will need to run
 commands as this user.

 .. code-block:: shell